gabrielchan22/Intel-Image-Classification/README.md

 network — followed by transfer learning with a pretrained Xception-41 backbone, all evaluated on the same 6-class scene classification task.

 The goal wasn't to chase the highest possible accuracy.
-It was to isolate *why* each technique helps (or doesn't), on a modest-sized dataset that's smaller and less complex than what most of these techniques were originally designed for.
+It was to isolate and examine *why* each technique helps (or doesn't), on a modest-sized dataset that's smaller and less complex than what most of these techniques were originally designed for.